rust-lang/rust/src/doc/guide-ownership.md

 intermediate Rust programmer from a new one.

 At the same time, ownership is one of the more unique features that Rust has, and so it may seem a bit strange at first.
-With a little bit of studying, the ownership system will become second nature.
+With a little bit of practice, the ownership system will become second nature.

 # Ownership